SyedZeerak/CPI-Dashboard-PowerBI/README.md

 ---

 💡 *This dashboard is not just visuals—it’s an attempt to show how **data science can shape real-world policy decisions.*** 🌍📈

----

-Would you like me to also craft a **short GitHub repo description (1-liner)** like we did for your Job Market repo, so it looks clean in search results?